infumap/infumap/docs/cli.md

 - **--text-extraction-url (optional):** Override the configured `text_extraction_url` for this process.
 - **--text-extraction-concurrency (optional):** Set the number of concurrent PDF extraction requests for this process.
 Defaults to `1`.
 - **--text-extraction-delay-secs (optional):** Sleep for this many seconds after each text extraction request in this process.
 Defaults to `0`.
+- **--item-id (optional):** Extract text only for this item.
+The item must be a PDF.
+Existing extraction artifacts are overwritten.
+- **--container-id (optional):** Extract text only for PDFs within this container subtree, then exit after the finite batch completes.
+By default, items with existing extraction artifacts are skipped.
+- **--overwrite (optional):** When used with `--container-id`, reprocess items even if extraction artifacts already exist. `--item-id` always overwrites.
+- **--list-failed (optional):** List PDFs for which text extraction previously failed, then exit.
+When combined with `--container-id`, only failures within that subtree are shown.

 ### fragments